 As one of the state’s largest drive-through light displays, the Holiday Lights Spectacular in Midwest City takes you on a magical trip through a quiet wooded area with a 118-foot-tall tree and horse-drawn carriage rides.

 If you’re willing to travel further outside the OKC area, another notable display is Chickasha’s Festival of Light, which is consistently ranked as one of the top ten light displays in the nation.

 Visit Christmas’ past in Guthrie

 Another event that’s worth a quick drive outside of the city is Guthrie’s annual Territorial Christmas Celebration.
 Known throughout the state and even across the country as the home of the largest Historic Preservation District, the town of Guthrie reminisces on holidays past with carolers, candlelit trolley rides and unique Victorian-era living displays in store windows.
-Although a few large-gathering events have been canceled for the 2020 season, Guthrie’s Territorial Christmas Foundation encourages visitors to attend the remaining events and support the local businesses.
+Find inspiration for decorating your own home!

 Support the OKC Ballet at shortened shows